-Exhibition catalog essay, Firstlings: Sculptures + Works on Paper
+Exhibition catalog essay, Firstlings: Sculptures + Works on Paper, Bruno David Gallery, By Terry Suhre, October 2020

 The body’s limitations and desires have been ongoing themes in Nadler’s work for close to twenty years.
 These anxieties were present in Nadler’s 2001 Imperfect Adaptations/Inevitable Endings series where the artist created functionally useless rehabilitative equipment illustrating the body’s limitations and society’s failure at restoration.